Skip to Content

 La Mesa Drug Possession Attorney

 Being charged with drug possession can leave you feeling shaken and uncertain about the future.
 California’s drug laws are strict, and even a small amount of a controlled substance can lead to serious consequences.
 Navigating the legal process on your own may leave you vulnerable to harsh penalties.
-A La Mesa drug possession lawyer can assess your case and explore your legal options.
+ALa Mesa drug possession lawyer can assess your case and explore your legal options.

-Why Choose Lee Law Group?
+Why Choose Lee Law Group DUI & Criminal Attorneys?

 Understanding California’s Drug Possession Laws